raspberrypilearning/rainbow-message/en/step_4.md

 ### Rotating the SenseHATs LED display

 If you were using a physical SenseHAT then your project might require that you place the Raspberry Pi computer upside down or on its side.
-For this situation, you would need to rotate the display so that it the text could be read correctly.
+For this situation, you would need to rotate the display so that the text could be read correctly.

 <mark>Do we have an image for this that can be used to make it clearer?</mark>